James I of Scotland: Aftermath

 Despite this, by the middle of March, both Angus and Crichton had probably mobilised to move against Atholl.
-It is equally likely that Atholl had gathered his forces to resist incursions into his heartlands — on 7 March the queen and the council entreated the burgess' of Perth to resist the forces of the "feloune traitors".
+It is equally likely that Atholl had gathered his forces to resist incursions into his heartlands—on 7 March the queen and the council entreated the burgess's of Perth to resist the forces of the 'feloune traitors'.

-The position of Atholl and his circle of close supporters only collapsed after Earl Walter's heir Robert Stewart had been captured and who, in Shirley's account, confessed to his part in the crime.
+The position of Atholl and his circle of close supporters only collapsed after Earl Walter's heir, Robert Stewart, was captured and had, in Shirley's account, confessed to his part in the crime.
 Walter was taken prisoner by Angus and held at the Edinburgh Tolbooth where he was tried and beheaded on 26 March 1437, the day after the coronation of the young James II.
-Sir Robert Graham, the leader of the band of assassins, was captured by former Atholl allies and was tried at a session of the council sitting at Stirling Castle and subsequently executed sometime shortly after 9 April.

-Queen Joan's pursuit of the regency ended probably at the council of June 1437 when Archibald, 5th Earl of Douglas, was appointed lieutenant-general of the kingdom.

-King James's embalmed heart may have been taken on a pilgrimage to the Holy Land following his interment at Perth Charterhouse, as the Exchequer Rolls of Scotland for 1443 note the payment of £90 to cover the costs of a knight of the Order of St John who had returned it to the Charterhouse from the Island of Rhodes.
+Sir Robert Graham, the leader of the band of assassins was captured by former Atholl allies and was tried at a session of the council sitting at Stirling castle and subsequently executed sometime shortly after 9 April.
+Queen Joan's pursuit of the regency ended, probably at the council of June 1437, when Archibald, 5th Earl of Douglas, was appointed to act as the kingdom's lieutenant-general.
+The old king's embalmed heart may have been taken on a pilgrimage to the Holy Land following his internment at Perth Charterhouse, as the Exchequer Rolls of Scotland for 1443 note the payment of £90 to cover the costs of a knight of the Order of St John who had returned it to the Charterhouse from the Island of Rhodes.

-The King's heart was returned to Perth in 1443.
-His doublet (with evidence of dagger holes) was kept at Perth for two centuries, but his tomb at the Charterhouse was destroyed at the Scottish Reformation in 1559.